Daybreak:Volume 2 Chapter 2

-She hurriedly glanced back to her short skirt and the longer petticoat before their eyes could meet.
+She hurriedly glanced back to her own wardrobe before their eyes could meet.

 "Ready to depart?"

-His tone was composed, perhaps 'controlled' was a better description.
-It certainly lacked the self-humored arrogance he began most days with.
+His tone was composed, or perhaps 'controlled' was a better description.
+It certainly lacked the humored arrogance he began most days with.

 She had to will herself not to pull away as Pascal leaned in to adjust her appearance to the perfection he demanded.

 "Have you already told the others?"
 She remembered to ask.
 After all, Pascal had originally said that he'd be joining Ariadne on her trip back to Weichsel, while Perceval would come along as the healer for his new command of a Noble Reiter company.